-BPS # CIS-12 1 : Transaction ID (continued) Detailed description of the practice Scope: Design: In the log file format, include the "transaction ID" field Development: In each log message, update the transaction ID in the field designed for that purpose.
+BPS # CIS-1: 1 : Transaction ID (continued) Detailed description of the Scope: practice Design: In the log file format, include the "transaction ID" field Development: In each log message, update the transaction ID in the field designed for that purpose.
 Acceptance testing: Analyze the traces and be able to retrace the complete transaction using this ID.
-Test error cases and verify the traces Content: Enable to: • Quickly isolate the desired transaction • Track the transaction across the entire infrastructure • Reconcile this transaction with all the application parameters Means/resources: Design document for the application monitoring system Test plan containing scenarios related to the presence of that ID Provide a monitoring system for acceptance test environments in order to verify that the diagnosis of failing cases is clearly established Check: Results of the technical acceptance testing.
+Test error cases and verify the traces Content: Enable to: Quickly isolate the desired transaction Track the transaction across the entire infrastructure Reconcile this transaction with all the application parameters Means/resources: Design document for the application monitoring system Test plan containing scenarios related to the presence of that ID Provide a monitoring system for acceptance test environments in order to verify that the diagnosis of failing cases is clearly established Check: Results of the technical acceptance testing.
 Application behaviour during operations and diagnosis associated with an incident For example: In the case of an Internet CIS (e-banking for example), one implementation is the following: the infrastructure delivers an ID to each "hit", and this ID is then carried all across the various components of the information system.

 6.12.
-BPS # CIS-12 - ERROR CASE LOGGING
+BPS # CIS-12 - Error Case logging

-Best Practice Sheet # CIS-12 Error case logging Practice summary Verify that the code includes a log message for each possible error case Purpose Quick diagnosis in case of an error CIS requirement(s) concerned □ Integrity ☑ Availability □ Performance □ Capacity ☑ Security ☑ Usability ☑ Maintainability □ Resilience Project phase(s) concerned Development Process: □ Requirements analysis □ Architectural design □ Detailed design ☑ Coding and unitary testing ☑ Testing and integration Operation Process: ☑ Operational testing ☑ System operation ☑ User support Maintenance Process: ☑ Problem and modification analysis ☑ Modification implementation □ Maintenance review/acceptance □ Migration Related deliverables Error message standardization document: format, content, numbering, severity, timestamp, etc. Best practices document for programmers with commented examples "good", "to be avoided".
+Best Practice Sheet # CIS-12 Error case logging Practice summary Verify that the code includes a log message for each possible error case Purpose Quick diagnosis in case of an error CIS requirement(s) concerned □ Integrity ☑ Availability □ Performance □ Capacity ☑ Security ✓ Usability ✓ Maintainability □ Resilience Project phase(s) concerned Development Process: □ Requirements analysis □ Architectural design □ Detailed design ☑ Coding and unitary testing ☑ Testing and integration Operation Process: ☑ Operational testing ☑ System operation ☑ User support Maintenance Process: ☑ Problem and modification analysis ☑ Modification implementation □ Maintenance review/acceptance □ Migration Related deliverables Error message standardization document: format, content, numbering, severity, timestamp, etc. Best practices document for programmers with commented examples "good", "to be avoided".
 Acceptance testing scenario specific to identified error cases.
-Operating instructions with exhaustive coverage of all error cases Connectors to tools for third party alerts, analysis, or statistics Economic impact Initial costs: □ High □ Medium ☑ Low On-going costs: □ High □ Medium ☑ Low Costs generated: added cost under 5% during the initial phase, and subsequently trivial and quickly amortized at cruising speed.
+Operating instructions with exhaustive coverage of all error cases Connectors to tools for third party alerts, analysis, or statistics Economic impact Initial costs: □ High □ Medium ☑ Low On-going costs: □ High □ Medium ☑ Low Ocsts generated: added cost under 5% during the initial phase, and subsequently trivial and quickly amortized at cruising speed.
 Expected gain after amortization.
-Risks if practice not applied Stakeholders: architect, designer
+Risks if practice not applied Stakeholders: architect, designer, integrator, operation □ High ☑ Medium □ Low Certain incidents go undetected, or are difficult to diagnose Inconsistent error management and multiplication of potential error cases